Sang Lan: Athletic career and injury

 Sang remained in New York City for almost a year, receiving rehabilitation at Mount Sinai Hospital.
-Many celebrities, including Leonardo DiCaprio, Celine Dion and Christopher Reeve visited and offered their support; she was also invited to participate in the New Year's Eve festivities in Times Square as an honored guest.
+Many celebrities, including Leonardo DiCaprio, Jimmy Carter, Celine Dion and Christopher Reeve visited and offered their support; she was also invited to participate in the New Year's Eve festivities in Times Square as an honored guest.
+She received a number of donations from her hometown, and the organizing committee of the Goodwill Games covered the expenses of her parents while they stayed with her.
+Event insurance covered all of her medical expenses while she was in the US.

-Twelve years after her fall, Sang claimed that her fall had been caused by the coach of another team, who had walked into the vault area to remove a mattress after her push-off.
-Sang said she mentioned it when she was sent to hospital, but Chinese officials apparently dismissed her accusation, saying she had brain damage.
-Sang has said she is preparing to sue the event's organisers, now that she is "old enough to stand up for herself."
-She also accused the Chinese National Gymnastics team for cruelly abandoning her after she was paralysed.
+In 2008, Sang said that her fall was caused by a coach moving the springboard, intending to help her.
+In 2011, she instead stated that a Romanian coach had moved a mat while she was mid-air, distracting her.
+She sued several insurance companies and Time Warner Cable, the owner of the event, accusing them of allowing a dangerous number of people near the vault and for failing to provide for her after 1999 as they had publicly stated they would do.
+She also sued the Liu couple who acted as her guardians during her recovery, who she accused of silencing, controlling, and defaming her; she additionally filed a police report accusing two members of the Liu family of sexually assaulting her.
+In June, her sexual assault case was dismissed due to lack of jurisdiction, and in July, she and the insurance companies reached a settlement.

 Advocacy

 Since returning to China, Sang has become a celebrity and a disability advocate.
 A television miniseries about her life was produced in the late 1990s; she was portrayed by her former gymnastics teammate Mo Huilan.
 Sang also held her own show, Sang Lan Olympics 2008 on STAR TV, a Mandarin-language television channel.
 She was an ambassador for Beijing's successful 2008 Olympics bid and was selected as an Olympic relay torchbearer.

-Sang enrolled in Peking University in 2002.
+Sang graduated from Peking University in 2007.
 She has continued a rigorous physical therapy regimen and has regained some use of her arms and hands.
-She has also expressed an interest in returning to competitive sports and hoped to represent China as a table tennis player at the 2008 Summer Paralympics.
+She hoped to represent China as a table tennis player at the 2008 Summer Paralympics after watching a player with no hands compete.

 Personal life

-In 2013, Sang married Huang Jian (黄健), a former fencer in the Chinese national team.
-The couple had a son born a year later.
+In 2013, Sang married Huang Jian, a former fencer in the Chinese national team.
+The couple have a son, born a year later.